QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    procedure P (V : limited Some_Type);
 ```

-Limited references can only be assigned from:
+Assignments to limited references have constraints.
+They can only be assigned:

 - Other limited references, in which case values are moved from one reference
   to the next as opposed to copied (more on the differences between move and